San Fernando, Pampanga: Geography

-It is the regional center of Central Luzon and located 66 km north of Manila, 72 km east of Subic in Zambales, 58 km south of Tarlac City in Tarlac, and 17 km south of Clark Air Base in Angeles City.
+It is the provincial capital of Pampanga and regional center of Central Luzon, and located 66 km north of Manila, 72 km east of Subic in Zambales, 58 km south of Tarlac City in Tarlac, and 17 km south of Clark Air Base in Angeles City.
 The city is in the urban core of Metro Clark, also known as Metro Angeles, an urban area in Pampanga.
 This area is considered the industrial and residential heartland of Central Luzon.